joelsernamoreno/EvilCrowCable-Wind/README.md

 We recommend using this device for testing, learning and fun :D

+Evil Crow Cable Wind © 2024 by Joel Serna Moreno is licensed under CC BY-NC-SA 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/

 # Introduction

 Evil Crow Cable Wind is a BadUSB device based on two ESP32-S3 (It only allows charging of the mobile phone).